Running operations on dynamic tables

 If an operation has more than one job type, the config only needs to be specified for job_io of the last job type in the operation (merge_job_io for the Sort operation, reduce_job_io for the MapReduce operation).
 If the operation uses automatic merging of chunks, a similar config must be specified in the "automerge": {"job_io": {...}} section.

-For more information about job_io for different types of operations, see Operation settings.
+For more information about job_io for different types of operations, see Operation options.

 • You can check the sizes of chunks and blocks of the resulting table using the following table attributes: